 Whatever your students' understanding of the countryside and the environment, we will ensure that the learning experience meets their needs.
-For some of our schools, tangible education is their priority, while for others it is giving the children personal development and a taste of another lifestyle.
+For some of our schools, tangible education and learning is their priority, while for others it is giving the children personal development and a taste of another lifestyle.

 Schools staying for a residential trip have a choice of: